Who We Are

 Time for a 2021 Update!

 Hello friends.
 I wrote the bio above in early 2014, when I first started Morocco Library Project (MLP).
-Since then, MLP has grown beyond my wildest dreams and has blossomed into a truly wonderful cross-cultural partnership with teachers and friends all over Morocco.
+Since then, MLP has grown beyond my wildest dreams and has blossomed into a truly wonderful cross-cultural partnership with teachers, partners, and friends all over Morocco.
 In 2017, I founded a 501c3 in the U.S. called OliveSeed ("planting a seed of peace"), and we now manage MLP as part of OliveSeed.
 As ever, MLP is an all-volunteer initiative.
-We have an advisory team of Moroccan teachers who help with logistics and strategy, Ali Amhal serves on the OliveSeed board, and Larbi Arbaoui manages the MLP Writing Competition each year.
-I am very grateful to this team who are giving their time and expertise to make sure MLP continues to thrive.
+We have an advisory board of Moroccan teachers who help with logistics and strategy, Ali Amhal serves on the OliveSeed board, and Larbi Arbaoui manages the MLP Writing Competition each year.
+I am very grateful to these teams who are giving their time and expertise to make sure MLP continues to thrive.

 ~ Barb Mackraz

 A few of us at the MLP Book Fair in Marrakech, 2019

 Thank you to these young leaders, who continue to be a vital part of MLP

 Bzou & Beni-Melal, Morocco